secnot/rectpack/README.md

 # rectpack

-Rectpack is a collection of algorithms for solving the 2D knapsack problem, or packing as much rectangles as possible into another one.
+Rectpack is a collection of heuristic algorithms for solving the 2D knapsack problem, also known as the bin packing problem.
+In essence packing a set of rectangles into the smallest number of bins.

 ![alt tag](docs/maxrects.png)

 ## Installation

-Just dowload the package or clone the repository, Then install with:
+Download the package or clone the repository, and then install with:

 ```bash
 python setup.py install
 ```

-or using pypi:
+or use pypi:

 ```bash
 pip install rectpack